Hand Hygiene: The Proper Way of Washing and Taking Care of Your Hands

 Step 2: Use a bar or liquid soap

 To create a lather, use a bar or liquid soap.
-The CDC mentions that both bar and liquid soaps work well to remove germs.
+The CDC mentions that either works well as hand hygiene products to remove germs.
 The choice is up to you!
 If you find liquid soaps to be more convenient, you can use the Antibacterial Hand Wash from Lifebuoy, the world’s number one hygiene soap brand.
 It provides overall germ protection with its unique Activ Silver+ formula—a combination of germ protection agents developed by Unilever’s Research and Development scientists that enable the product to deliver superior germ protection compared to regular soap.

-If you prefer a bar form, try Lifebuoy Total 10 Antibacterial Soap, formulated with the same ingredients.
+If you are used to something more solid, try Lifebuoy Total 10 Antibacterial Soap.
+This Lifebuoy antibacterial soap bar is formulated with the same ingredients as the handwash.
 Scrub hands together for 20 seconds.
 To help time yourself for 20 seconds and make hand washing a little more fun, sing the chorus of Beyonce’s "Love on Top" or Lizzo’s " Truth Hurts"!

 Step 3: Dry your hands with a clean towel